 If someone uses a white cane with a red bottom segment, that typically means that the person has low vision, is visually impaired, or otherwise has some usable eyesight.
 This is the type of cane that I use as someone with low vision.
 My specific cane has four segments so I can collapse it to fit in my lap or purse when not in use, as well as a rolling tip that looks like a marshmallow.
 This is my everyday cane and it goes with me everywhere- walking to class, navigating a building, going to the store, and everything in between.

 There is no requirement for how bad someone’s eyesight has to be to use a cane, as vision loss can come in many different forms- my case manager for vocational rehabilitation services recommended I start using a cane right before college and referred me for O&M training.
 Someone can have 20/20 eyesight on the standard eye chart but still require a cane due to central vision loss, like with macular degeneration.
-Some people who have no usable eyesight still prefer the white cane with the red bottom, but most use the all white cane- more on that in a minute.
+Some people who have no usable eyesight still prefer the white cane with the red bottom, but many use the all white cane- more on that in a minute.
 Read my essay on my blindness cane for White Cane Day 2016 here.

 All white cane

 The classic all white cane is used by people who consider themselves totally blind with no usable vision.
 These are the canes most people think of when they imagine a blindness cane- a long, rigid cane made of fiberglass or aluminum, with a solid metal tip and smooth white finish.
 Some types of white canes are telescopic and collapse to be about nine inches long, which makes them more portable- no worries about propping up a long rigid cane when sitting down.

 The white cane is endorsed by the National Federation for the Blind.
 People can apply to receive a free white cane on their website.
 The white cane has also been the cane of choice for many blind characters in TV and movies, including Isaac in “The Fault in our Stars.”